 State Representative Melissa Ziobron is a lifelong resident of the 34th District with an extensive record of community service.
-During the 2017 Legislative Session she was appointed Assistant Minority Leader and continues her role as Ranking Member of the legislature’s influential, Appropriations Committee; which is responsible for assembling the spending portion of the state budget.
+She serves as Assistant Minority Leader and continues her role as Ranking Member of the legislature’s influential, Appropriations Committee; which is responsible for assembling the spending portion of the state budget.
 Now in her third term, she was reappointed to the Environment Committee and holds a new role on the General Law Committee.
-She also serves on the Connecticut Legislature Sportsmen Caucus and the Connecticut Alcohol and Drug Policy Council.
-She is also Connecticut’s Proxy to the Atlantic States Marine Fisheries Commission.
+She also serves on the Connecticut Legislative Sportsmen Caucus, the Connecticut Alcohol & Drug Policy Council, and as a representative to the Atlantic States Marine Fisheries Commission.
 In 2017 she was named a State Park Champion by Connecticut League of Conservation Voters and Legislator of the Year by Connecticut Citizens Defense League.
 She previously served on the legislature’s Public Health and Children’s Committee.

-Rep. Ziobron lives in East Haddam with her husband Scott, their two children, Brittany and Bryan; along with their hound dogs Duke and Daisy.
+Rep. Ziobron lives in East Haddam with her family and husband of 24 years, Scott – along with two old hound dogs Duke and Daisy.